-As of June 30, 2022, the Senior Secured Credit Facility, which matures on July 16, 2025, had a maximum credit amount of \$2.0 billion, a borrowing base and an aggregate elected commitment of \$1.25 billion and \$1.0 billion, respectively, with no amounts outstanding as of that date.
+As of September 30, 2022, the Senior Secured Credit Facility, which matures on July 16, 2025, had a maximum credit amount of \$2.0 billion, a borrowing base and an aggregate elected commitment of \$1.25 billion and \$1.0 billion, respectively, with a \$40.0 million balance outstanding, and was subject to an interest rate of 5.379%.
 The Senior Secured Credit Facility contains both financial and non-financial covenants, all of which we were in compliance with for all periods presented.
 Additionally, the Senior Secured Credit Facility provides for the issuance of letters of credit, limited to the lesser of total capacity or \$80.0 million.
 As of December 31, 2021, we had a \$44.1 million letter of credit outstanding under the Senior Secured Credit Facility.
-There were no outstanding letters of credit as of June 30, 2022.
+There were no outstanding letters of credit as of September 30, 2022.
 The Senior Secured Credit Facility is fully and unconditionally guaranteed by LMS and GCM.

+On August 30, 2022, we entered into the Ninth Amendment to the Senior Secured Credit Facility.
+The Ninth Amendment, among other things, added additional capacity to making repurchases of the Company's common stock and clarified the conditions to making redemptions of the Company's debt.

-On April 13, 2022, we entered into the Eighth Amendment to our Senior Secured Credit Facility which, among other things, (i) increased the borrowing base and aggregate elected commitment under our Senior Secured Credit Facility to \$1.25 billion and \$1.0 billion, respectively, (ii) increased, from closing through December 31, 2022, the \$50.0 million bond buyback and distributions baskets to \$250.0 million, subject to certain conditions, (iii) added an energy transition and technology commercialization investment basket of \$25.0 million, subject to certain conditions, (iv) allowed for the designation of unrestricted subsidiaries and (v) amended certain other provisions relating to certain commercial agreements and the administration of our loans, in each case, subject to the terms of the Eighth Amendment and the Senior Secured Credit Facility.
+On November 1, 2022, we entered into the Tenth Amendment to our Senior Secured Credit Facility.
+The Tenth Amendment, among other things, (i) increases the borrowing base from \$1.25 billion to \$1.3 billion, (ii) permits additional senior note buybacks and other restricted payments, subject to certain conditions; and (iii) makes technical changes to permit us to potentially incur term loans, subject to terms to be agreed with lenders making such term loans, in addition to revolving loans, in each case, subject to the terms of the Tenth Amendment and the Senior Secured Credit Facility.

-See Note 5 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for further discussion of our Senior Secured Credit Facility.
+See Notes 4 and 15 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for further discussion of our Senior Secured Credit Facility.